 Some of the paid sites (ClickNKIDS.com, Time4Learning.com) have free lessons that you can find on the sites, but we are just reviewing the entirely free sites in this section.
 Starfall is a free website that teaches children to read with phonics by using phonics games and online interactive books.
 Kids can learn pre-reading skills that help them gain the skills to eventually read short online books.
 With this site, kids can practice letter sounds, word recognition, and reading comprehension by going through the site’s excellent online books, songs, and games.
 The site reads the books back to the child, and it offers lots of resources for parents and teachers.
 They also have a paid version for home or school.

 Best Phonics Program (not free)

 The two Phonics Systems that we narrowed our search down to were ClickN KIDS and Hooked on Phonics.
-Ultimately we choose ClickN KIDS, mostly because of the cost and partly because it has been a top ten reviews winner for six years on Top Ten Reviews in their learn to read software category.
-If you would like to see the differences between the two programs check out Eve’s Best for really great comparison between Hooked on Phonics and ClickN KIDS.
+Ultimately we choose ClickN KIDS, mostly because of the cost.

 The Best Phonics Toys and Reading Systems

-Two of the biggest players in ‘the learn’ to read educational toys area are Leapfrog and V-Tech.
+Two of the most prominent players in ‘the learn’ to read educational toys space are Leapfrog and V-Tech.
 Both companies have lots of different toys or systems that you can choose from that are, for the most part, pretty reasonably priced.
-If your child is just starting out and is still learning the phonics sounds a toy that you should definitely consider is the LeapFrog Fridge Phonics Magnetic Alphabet Set.
-You really can’t go wrong with this super popular toy, it’s cheap, it really does teach kids their sounds and it is a great first step to learning to read.
+If your child is just starting and is still learning the phonics sounds, a toy that you should consider is the LeapFrog Fridge Phonics Magnetic Alphabet Set.
+You really can’t go wrong with this super popular toy, it’s cheap, it really does teach kids their sounds, and it is a significant first step to learning to read.

 photo credit: cuellar via photopin cc